HuzaifaKhaan/ML-Models/README.md

 For any questions or inquiries about this project, please contact [Your Name] at [your.email@example.com].
 ```

-You can use this template by copying and pasting it into a file named `README.md` in the root directory of your GitHub repository.
-Make sure to replace `[Your Name]`, `[your.email@example.com]`, and `[your-username]` with your actual name, email address, and GitHub username.
-Additionally, customize the content as needed to match your specific project.
+This modified template considers your repository structure with the "CodSoft" repository and the "Titanic_Prediction_Model" folder inside it.
+Make sure to replace `[Your Name]`, `[your.email@example.com]`, and `[your-username]` with your actual information and customize the content as needed for your specific project.